fuzzylogicxx/fuzzylogic/posts/html-with-superpowers-from-dave-rupert.md

 Dave highlights an education gap where developers focused on HTML, CSS, and Design Systems don’t tend to use Web Components.
 He suggests that this is likely as a result of most web component tutorials focusing on JavaScript APIs for JavaScript developers.
 However we can instead frame Web Component authoring as involving a layered approach that starts with HTML, adds some CSS, then _ends_ by applying JavaScript.

 Web Components are perfectly suited to progressive enhancement.
 And that progressive enhancement might for example apply lots of complicated ARIA-related accessibility considerations.
-I really like the _Tabs_ example where one would create a Tabs instance by providing a baseline of semantic and resilient HTML that simply renders headings and paragraphs…
+I really like the [Tabs example](https://genericcomponents.netlify.app/generic-tabs/demo/index.html) where one would create a `<generic-tabs>` instance which starts off with simple, semantic, resilient HTML that renders headings and paragraphs…

 <figure>